Just in time for back-to-school: New distance learning resources are available on Wide Open School.

-The best part of Minecraft is its sandbox gameplay, where kids have the hands-on ability to create living worlds from natural resources.
+The best part of the mobile version of Minecraft is its sandbox gameplay, where kids have the hands-on ability to create living worlds from natural resources.
 Looking at the app as a series of worlds to manipulate, each with different needs and challenges, gives you and your students the chance to use the game for studying geology, geography, math, and storytelling.
 For example, you might ask kids to build different geometric solids and calculate the surface area and volume of each.
 Or kids could compare and contrast Minecraft's biomes and geological strata with those of Earth.Continue reading Show less

 At start-up, kids can begin a new game (which is visible to others as a Wi-Fi game) or join an existing Wi-Fi game.
 Then kids choose between creative and survival modes.
 Minecraft builds a unique world for each game.
 Players can also input "seeds" –- special codes found online –- to generate specific worlds.
 Kids use a virtual thumbstick to control navigation and swipe, tap, and hold to interact with the game world.
 In survival mode, kids collect basic resources to build more complex products and structures.
 They'll also need to withstand the monster-infested nights.
 Creative mode fills kids' inventories with an infinite supply of all the materials and tools available in the game and turns off the night.